Help us match you with local pros in your area

 Generally, HVAC installation or replacement takes between one and three days for the entire system.
 Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
 The exact amount of time will be based on factors like the size of your home, how easily accessible different sections are, and whether your technician discovers any problems.

 For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
 In Boerne, you'll probably want to explore units on the higher end of this range.
-For homes over 1,000 square feet, central air will be more effective than window units for cooling.
+For a house over 1,000 square feet, central air is likely to be more effective than window units for cooling.

-For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Boerne, you may be able to make do with a lower-capacity furnace.

 There are a number of ways you can make your HVAC system more energy-efficient: